MatthD/node-libxml/Readme.md

 - You wan to validate against DTD (libxmljs can't)
 - You want a silent program if xml is not wellformed (node-libxml returns wellformed error in object; libxmljs throws)
 - You want to do xml processing in parallel forks
+- You want to load XML from file path OR string
 - You want to validate against DTD / schema on multiple documents with just ONE dtd/schema loaded in memory (libxmljs loads it on each validation request), so it's clearly by far fastest!